-EndNote has been called the "Cadillac" of citation tools because it is probably the most sophisticated of the citation tool options.
-The user interface is highly customizable and it is very robust.
-However, it may take a bit longer to learn than other tools and the most robust version usually costs money, but there's an educational discount for Harvard students.
+EndNote is probably the most sophisticated of the citation tool options.
+The user interface is highly customizable and very robust.
+However, it may take a bit longer to learn than other tools and the most full-featured version usually costs money, but there's an educational discount for Harvard students.

 - Can handle large collections of citations

 - Many library databases offer a direct export option for EndNote

 - PDFs can be viewed and annotated directly in EndNote

 Get Started with EndNote

 - FAS affiliates:

 - FAS students, faculty, and staff can download EndNote free of charge from the FAS software downloads page.
 Please note that if you are an FAS affiliate and the link to the FAS downloads page doesn't work for you, first try a different browser or private/incognito window.
 If you continue to experience issues, please report the issue to HUIT, as the FAS downloads page is maintained by HUIT.

 - Registering allows you to sync your EndNote library across different devices or to share your EndNote library with collaborators.

 - EndNote's Find Full Text feature allows you to pull the full text (PDF) for a journal article into your EndNote library.